lhcb/glossary/glossary/t.md

 # T

-**Track**
+## Track

-: The signature that is reconstructed when a charged particle travels through LHCb.
+The signature that is reconstructed when a charged particle travels through LHCb.
 Split into 5 types depending on which parts of the tracking system are used:

 * Downstream Track